 - As a Supply & Logistics Coordinator, you will streamline SBP's warehouse and delivery system operations and make daily deliveries of supplies to our service sites.
 By prioritizing efficiency and ensuring our sites have the materials they need, you will actively help SBP reduce the time to bring disaster-impacted families back home.

 - As a Construction Coordinator, you will play a fundamental role in maintaining the momentum of our operations by overseeing the construction progress of our client’s homes.
 You will be involved from start to finish, whether securing proper permits for each site, designing subcontractor schedules, or monitoring overall site progress.

 - As a Disaster Corps Project Lead, you will embody SBP’s dedication to timely response, deploying to disaster-impacted communities following the immediate impact of natural disasters.
 When not on deployment, you will serve as Project Leads supporting recovery in your community.
-This role is only available at the New Orleans and Houston operating sites.
+This is a vital part of the role, as some Disaster Corps members may not have the opportunity to deploy during their term.
+This role is only available at the New Orleans, LA and San Juan, PR operating sites.

 COVID-19 Safety Statement: SBP requires COVID-19 vaccinations for all team members.
 SBP team members closely interact with vulnerable populations.
 As such, we have an obligation to ensure that no team member poses a direct threat to the health or safety of our clients, themselves, or others in the workplace.
 All vaccinated team members will be required to submit photocopies of the front and back of their vaccination cards prior to onboarding with SBP.